DeisData/deisdata.github.io/git/quick-start/index.md

 ![post commit](/assets/images/git/quick-start/post_commit.png)

 It now tells us that we no longer have any changes to commit in our local repository.
 It also is telling us that we are ahead of the upstream repository on GitHub by 1 commit.
 This is because our changes have not yet been sent or "pushed" to that remote repository yet.
-We will do this next session.

 ## Recap
 - `git clone`: copy a remote repository locally